rcook/rcook.github.io/_posts/2020-08-20-first-microtonal-tuning.md

 Where _d_ means "half-flat".

-Here's one rendering of the [Bayati maqam][bayati] starting on D in this tuning:
+Here's one rendering of the [Bayati maqam][bayati] starting on D (D, Ed, F, G, A, Bb, C, D) in this tuning:

 ```
 Ed|-------------------------